ycpcs/cs320-spring2024/labs/lab03.md

     ssh-keygen -t rsa -b 4096

-You will most likely want to save your SSH keys to your **C: drive (C:)**.
-When prompted to enter the file in which to save the key, enter the following path and file name for the SSH key, otherwise the key will be stored at **C:/Users/your-Windows-username/.ssh** on your computer.
+You will most likely want to save your SSH keypair to **your computer's root drive (C:)**.
+When prompted to enter the file in which to save the keypair, enter the following path and file name for the SSH keypair, otherwise the keypair will be stored at **C:/Users/your-Windows-username/.ssh** on your computer.
 That's fine, if that's where you want to store it.
 The path shown in parentheses is the default location.
-If you want to store somewhere else, i.e., on the root directory of your C: drive,  the second URL path is where you specify that.
+If you want to store the keypair somewhere else, i.e., on the root directory of your C: drive, then the second URL path is where you specify that location

 Windows 10/11:

     Generating public/private rsa key pair.
-    Enter file in which to save the key (C:/User/your-Windows-username/.ssh/id_rsa): c:/.ssh/id_rsa
+    Enter file in which to save the key (/home/your-Windows-username/.ssh/id_rsa): c:/.ssh/id_rsa

 Windows Cygwin:

     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/your-YCP-username/.ssh/id_rsa): /cygdrive/c/.ssh/id_rsa
+    Enter file in which to save the key (/home/your-Windows-username/.ssh/id_rsa): /cygdrive/c/.ssh/id_rsa

 When prompted for a passphrase, just press enter (twice).

-That will store your SSH keys in the **.ssh** directory on your computer, at the location you specified, or the default location, if you did not specify a location.
+That will store your SSH keypair in the **.ssh** directory on your computer, at the location you specified, or the default location, if you did not specify a different location.

-Now execute this command, which tells Eclipse where to find the SSH key (adjust this command if you chose to save your SSH keys somewhere other than your root C: drive):
+Now execute the following command, which tells the Eclipse IDE where to find the SSH keypair (adjust this command if you chose to save your SSH keypair somewhere other than your root C: drive):

     set Eclipse SSH2 home to C:/.ssh

-That will store your SSH keys in the **.ssh** directory on your computer at **(C:/.ssh)**.

 # Step 2: Create a GitHub Account